 The Art of Artifice: A Photographic Exploration of the Catskill Fly Tyer’s Craft

-Opening Reception on October 22, from 4pm to 6pm
+Opening Reception on February 11, from 2pm to 4pm

 The artificial lure, or “fly,” is an artifice — a clever deception.
 It is the tenuous connection between us and that elusive, watery creature — the trout.
 Fur, feather, and sometimes man-made materials are lashed to steel with thread in such a fashion as to mimic the size, shape, color, and natural behavior of the aquatic insects that trout depend on for food.
 Certain furs and feathers behave differently when cast upon the water.
 Some remain stiff and high-floating.
 Others become slinky and sinuous when soaked.
 The selection, manner and method in which these materials are deployed on the hook — the fly “pattern” — draws upon a deep body of generational wisdom, regional diversity and folk art.
 Some patterns are deceptively simple to tie and fish.
 Others are complex architectural constructs built to exacting specifications.
 When these beautiful miniature sculptures are photographed at high resolution and enlarged to poster size, the art behind the artifice is revealed.